skinny97214/TheHeretic/_posts/2013-05-24-the-less-than-5-minutes-rule.md

 Try it out.
 You not only will feel good about yourself and help others but make our community a bit better with each act of giving.

 *P.S.
-I highly recommend Adam Grant's book "[Give and Take](http://www.giveandtake.com/)" for much more in-depth information on the subject.*
+One of our fellow Heretics pointed this out to me recently and I highly recommend it: Adam Grant's book "[Give and Take](http://www.giveandtake.com/)" provides much more in-depth information on the subject and is an amazing read.*